Higher Categories and Topological Quantum Field Theories: Partition Function

 \subsection{Definition of Partition Function III}

 We give a third formulation of the partition function as a state sum model, which is convenient in terms of calculations.
-For simplicity, let us assume the category $\cross{\Cat}{G}$ is multiplicity free.
-The more general case can be treated in a similar way.
+For simplicity, let us assume the category $\cross{\Cat}{G}$ is multiplicity-free.
+The more general case can be treated in a similar way except that the formula involved will be more complicated.